omltcat/research-software-template/docs/development/1-background/quick-ref.md

-# Glossary
+# Quick References
 For easy reference across all documents.
+All documents about this project should use the same notations, symbols, and abbreviations as listed here.

+!!! tip
+    You would grow this page as you write more documents and gain more insights into the domain.
+Do not worry about getting everything right the first time.
+You can always come back and update this page.

 ## Units of Measurement
 | Symbol | Unit | Description |